Vestibular Physical Therapists

 - Headaches and loss of balance

-Before your treatment can begin, your local physical therapist assesses the level of your dizziness.
+Before your treatment can begin, your top physical therapist assesses the level of your dizziness.
 The kind of treatment you receive depends on how severe your symptoms are.
-Some of the exercises your physical therapist may help you perform during your treatment include:
+Some of the exercises your physical therapist at our PT clinic may help you perform during your treatment include:

 - Balance retraining.
 These exercises are geared toward helping you overcome dizziness symptoms.
 It may take weeks to see results from these exercises.